Veridise/veridise-docs/zkvanguard-legacy/detectors/uc-inputs.md

 ## Summary and Usage

-The Unconstrained Input (UCI) detector finds unconstrained input vulnerabilities in ZK circuit code.
+The Unconstrained Input (UCI) detector finds unconstrained input vulnerabilities in ZK circuits.
-The UCI detector looks to see if an input into a component is used in any constraint---if not, then a malicious actor may be able to create new valid proofs by taking an existing proof and simply changing a public input that is unconstrained.
+It checks whether an input to a component is used in any constraint.
+If not, a malicious actor could potentially create new valid proofs by taking an existing proof and changing a public input that is unconstrained.

 ### Usage